Visual Studio 2017 | Visual Studio 2015 | TFS 2017 | TFS 2015

-Find your build to open the build summary:
+Find your build and open the build summary.

 Review the summary for your test run results.
 Here you'll find changes in new, failed, and passed tests, how long these tests took to run, how long these tests have been failing, and more.